-Students are personally responsible for the proper use of their accounts and access credentials (logon or password).
-To ensure proper use, students must never allow anyone else to use their account or their access credentials.
-Students must not share their access credentials or allow others to use their account while already logged on.
-It is a violation of this section for students to use, attempt to use, or facilitate access to another student's account or access credentials, even if the other student permits or facilitates the use.
+Students are personally responsible for the maintenance and proper use of their own accounts and access credentials (logon and/or password).
+To ensure proper use, students must never allow anyone else to use their account or their access credentials for any reason.
+Students must not share their access credentials with other students or allow them to use their account.
+It is a violation of this Use Agreement for students to use, attempt to use, or facilitate the use of another student's account or access credentials, even if the other student permits or facilitates the use themselves.